angelinopires/gulp-project-template/README.md

 ### Changelog

-* 11/12/2018 - O básico necessário foi criado.
-Ainda irei adicionar outras features e um servidor local para o desenvolvimento.
+* 11/12/2018 - Only the basic script was created.
+I still need to test on Linux OS and create a local server.